raghavpatnecha/talktopus/README.md

-# ConferenceFlow Realtime Translation Web App
+# Talktopus Realtime Translation Web App

-ConferenceFlow is a real-time voice and translation web app built with Agora for audio/video calls and OpenAI for live translation.
+Talktopus is a real-time voice and translation web app built with Agora for audio/video calls and OpenAI for live translation.
 The UI is modern and responsive, supporting multiple participants with live video, avatars, and translation settings.

 ## Project Structure